 Can anyone do it?

 Yes!
 You don’t have to be a teacher or have studied education in order to home school your child.
 You just need to have the time available to do it, which generally requires you to be available during the day, although home school commitments are usually fewer hours than a structured mainstream school day.

 Each state has very different legal requirements, so you need to investigate what the protocol is for where you live when you register your child for home schooling.
 For example, in NSW and QLD you have to show a detailed plan of what you’ll be teaching your child, whereas in other states you can home school part time.
 Some parents also choose not to register their child even though they’re actually giving them a home education.
 Links to the various registrations for each state can be found here.

 The cost involved

 The cost of homeschooling really depends on what method you’re doing, how many kids you have, their ages and your personal preferences (e.g. the type of supplies you buy).
-As a guide however, for your first child you’re looking at between $1,500-$2,400 per year which is of course way cheaper than the cost of private school fees, yet only slightly more than public school expenses (when you consider all the extra curriculum fees like sports and excursions, plus uniforms, stationery and more).
-Initial set up costs are pretty minimal too, as most homes now have a computer, a printer and the internet; so it’s really only the curriculum courses you’ll need – unless you’re doing un-schooling – plus a small amount for stationery and arts supplies.
+As a guide, however, for your first child you’re looking at between $1,500-$2,400 per year which is, of course, way cheaper than the cost of private school fees, yet only slightly more than public school expenses (when you consider all the extra curriculum fees like sports and excursions, plus uniforms, stationery and more).
+Initial set up costs are pretty minimal too, as most homes now have a computer, a printer and the internet; so it’s really only the curriculum courses you’ll need – unless you’re doing un-schooling – plus a small amount for stationery and art supplies.